TINY HOMES, BIG HOPE

 What is the timeline for this development?

 Much of the timing is based on available funding, both from sponsors and from local, state and federal grant monies.
-Engineering and infrastructure must happen first.
 Tiny homes will be placed on site in phases determined by available resources and community need.
 For regular progress updates subscribe to the Elevate Branson monthly newsletter at ElevateBranson.org.

 Who will be able to live in the Elevate Community?